-These Vegetable Gyoza are stuffed with a fresh and light filling of tofu, cabbage, carrots, and shiitake and king oyster mushrooms.
-Crisp on the bottom and juicy on the inside, it’s love at first bite!
-I serve them with a tangy homemade dipping sauce and a dash of chili oil.
-You don’t have to be vegetarian or vegan to enjoy these satisfying Japanese pan-fried dumplings.
+Learn to make Vegetable Gyoza at home filled with fresh tofu, cabbage, carrots, and mushrooms.
+These Japanese pan-fried dumplings are crispy on the bottom and juicy inside.
+It’ll be love at first bite!
+Enjoy them with tangy dipping sauce and a dash of chili oil.

-I’ve gotten many requests for a vegetarian gyoza recipe.
+I’ve received many requests for a vegetarian or vegan gyoza recipe.
 After a series of testing and refining, I’m proud to share this truly amazing Vegetable Gyoza (野菜の餃子) with you today.
-They are packed with fresh, earthy, and savory vegetables that my family devours with excitement each and every time.
+They are packed with fresh, earthy, and savory vegetables that my family devours eagerly each and every time.
 It will make a great addition to your dumpling party!

 - A lighter filling – The delightful mix of tofu, vegetables, and mushrooms creates a light and healthy filling.